johnlaudun/tedtalks/docs/labbook-01.md

 ## 2017-02-16

 So why all this concern with vocabulary?
 To some degree, I think it's under-examined.
 I think I'd like to see us have a CSV file in the eventual official repo for this project that lists all the words and their frequency.
-(This is also jow JSTOR does it.)
+(This is also how JSTOR does it.)
 It would be nice to compare vocabularies of different corpora to see which corpora have more in common.
 We have no ready way of knowing, for example, if TED talks have more in common with newspaper editorials, marketing materials, political discourse, academic discourse, etc.

 Okay, we can do such things.
 But let's get to the larger picture, and remind ourselves why we are doing this: we have ~2000 texts thare are for the most part between 500 and 4000 words in length.